 - What keeps them interested?

-This is a particularly important part because crafting the kind of marketing copy that attracts is your dream audience is all about knowing their problems and needs.
+Determine What Their Pain Points AreNow that you have a complete overview of your ideal customer, it’s time to zero in on their pain points.
+This is a particularly important part because crafting the kind of marketing copy that attracts your dream audience is all about knowing their problems and needs.
 However, it’s important that you don’t make any assumptions about your audience during this process or your message won’t likely resonate with them.

 - What has stopped you from growing your business so far?
 Why?